Site where it says the wreckage lies is several thousand miles away from current search area

 “The company is not declaring this is MH370, however it should be investigated,” GeoResonance said in a statement.

-The company’s director, David Pope, said he had not wanted to go public, but did so only after his information was disregarded.
+The company’s director, David Pope, said he did not want to go public with the information at first, but his information was disregarded.

 “We’re a large group of scientists, and we were being ignored, and we thought we had a moral obligation to get our findings to the authorities,” he told CNN’s “New Day” on Tuesday.

-GeoResonance’s technology was created to search for nuclear, biological and chemical weaponry under the ocean’s surface or beneath the earth in bunkers, Pope said.
+GeoResonance’s technology was created to search for nuclear, biological and chemical weaponry under the ocean or beneath the earth in bunkers, Pope said.

 The company began its search four days after the plane went missing and sent officials initial findings on March 31, Pope said.
-It followed up with a full report on April 15, which it would not make public.
+It followed up with a full report on April 15.

-By going public with their conclusion, if not their data, the company says it hopes it will spur officials to take its claim seriously.
+By going public, the company says it hopes it will spur officials to take its claim seriously.